One could very well argue that what I was doing on a night like this was... Immoral, at best...

 "I..."
 I blinked, struggling to move my hands up to cross them.

-"Of course."
-I shared their gaze, fighting the tears rushing to my eyes.
-"Dwelling on sad stuff was never really my thing," I stated as confidently as possible, trying my best at a smirk as I grabbed the wine bottle the redhead brought along and banged it lightly with the can of beer the stranger held.
+"Of course," I shared their gaze.
+"Dwelling on sad stuff was never really my thing," I stated, trying my best at a smirk.
+I grabbed the wine bottle the redhead brought and banged it lightly with the can of beer the stranger held.

 The silence we shared as I awaited his response was crushing.